Part 2 of a 2 part series

 Second, the flow rate reached only about half what the manufacturer specified was “possible”.
 This is precisely because of the mere 88 lbs of flow rate.
 If this assembly was in the basement of a high rise, and the failure had been the #2 check valve, the initial head pressure would have caused the flow rate to be higher, much higher.
 On the other hand, without a constant flow from the public side, the head pressure would fall reasonably quickly and water release would eventually cease.
 Therefore, such an event, a failure of the #2 check valve, is not considered the worst case in terms of property damage.
 It is still clearly a large head volume from a large building which could be devastating and should not be underestimated.

-Essentially, we learned that a 3” reduced pressure zone backflow assembly can be relied upon to fill a 12 X 12 mechanical room to its ceiling in a about 1 hour.
+Essentially, we learned that a 3” reduced pressure zone backflow assembly can be relied upon to fill a 12 X 12 mechanical room to its ceiling in about one hour.
 Of course, that’s if the walls hold.
 Not likely.

 We have some rare photographs of an actual RPZ event.
 I say rare, because such pictures almost never reach the public domain.
 Virtually NO ONE wants such pictures to surface.
 Not the property owner, not the manufacturer, certainly not the designers or installers, and most troubling, not the water authority and building authority due to the perceived violation of the public trust.
 This mechanical room flood caused just over $1M of damage.